cs-uob/COMS20012/docs/surveys/week5.md

 * 67% of those who responded are keeping up with the unit.
 * 81% know that the exam will be an MCQ and 74% know that consequently the exercise sheets do not reflect the exam structure.
 * 60% find the Q&A to be useful.
-* 59% emjoyed the security part of the unit.
+* 59% enjoyed the security part of the unit.

 We also received 14 written comments (thanks for those who took the time).
 We addressed them: